We define the Hamitonian using the NetKet Paulis operators ##

 return HTraining VAEs on quantum data

-In this first tutorial, we show how the representation learning tools implemented in qdisc can be used to learn a representation of the phase space, directly from unlabelled quantum data.
+In this first tutorial, we show how the representation learning tools implemented in qdisc can be used to learn a representation of the phase space directly from unlabelled quantum data.

-The main entry point is the qdisc.VAETrainer() class.
-It is initialized by specifying the following attributes:
+The main entry point is the qdisc.VAETrainer class, initialized by specifying:

 - the data (an instance of

-qdisc.VAEmodel), - some hyperparameters.
+qdisc.VAEmodel), - a set of hyperparameters.

 Generating quantum data

-We consider a quantum experiment with a certain number of controllable, experimental parameters \(\theta_{1,...,k}\).
-For each set of parameters, we perform a measurement producing a certain string \(\mathbf{x}\).
-The latter can in principle be of any form.
-In this work, we focus on cases where the subsystems of the experiment, namely the spins, atoms or qubits, can be measured individually in some form, either via discrete projective measurements in a chosen basis or through measurements along random directions, or through continuous local density measurements.
-In this case, \(\mathbf{x} = \{ x_i \}_{i=1:N}\), where \(N\) is the number of subsystems.
+We consider a quantum experiment with a set of controllable experimental parameters \(\theta_{1,\ldots,k}\).
+For each parameter configuration, a measurement yields a string \(\mathbf{x}\), which can in principle take any form.
+Here we focus on experiments where individual subsystems — spins, atoms, or qubits — can be measured locally, either via discrete projective measurements in a fixed basis, measurements along random directions, or continuous local density measurements.
+In this case, \(\mathbf{x} = \{ x_i \}_{i=1}^{N}\), where \(N\) is the number of subsystems.

-We use the J₁–J₂ model as a compact toy example to illustrate the main qdisc tools.
-We work on a \(3\times 3\) square lattice with open boundary conditions and fix \(J_1 = 1\).
+As a compact toy example, we use the J₁–J₂ model on a \(3\times 3\) square lattice with open boundary conditions, fixing \(J_1 = 1\).
 The Hamiltonian is

-\[ H_{J_1 J_2} =\sum_{\langle i,j\rangle} \sigma_i^z \sigma_j^z + J_2 \sum_{\langle\langle i,j\rangle\rangle} \sigma_i^z \sigma_j^z + h \sum_i \sigma_i^x, \]
+\[ H_{J_1 J_2} = \sum_{\langle i,j\rangle} \sigma_i^z \sigma_j^z + J_2 \sum_{\langle\langle i,j\rangle\rangle} \sigma_i^z \sigma_j^z + h \sum_i \sigma_i^x, \]

-where \(\langle\cdot\rangle\) and \(\langle\langle \cdot\rangle\rangle\) denote nearest-neighbour (NN) and next-nearest-neighbour (NNN) pairs, respectively.
+where \(\langle\cdot\rangle\) and \(\langle\langle\cdot\rangle\rangle\) denote nearest-neighbour (NN) and next-nearest-neighbour (NNN) pairs, respectively.

-We treat the experimental tuning parameters as - \(\theta_1 = J_2 \in [0,\,1.5]\), and - \(\theta_2 = h \in [0.1,\,2]\).
+The experimental tuning parameters are: - \(\theta_1 = J_2 \in [0,\,1.5]\), and - \(\theta_2 = h \in [0.1,\,2]\).

 #size of the system